mohamed8005/pistol_recognition_with_mask_rcnn_and_coco/README.md

 ![Log](./Mask_RCNN/images/Screenshot_Log_1.png) ![Log](./Mask_RCNN/images/Screenshot_Log_2.png) ![Log](./Mask_RCNN/images/Screenshot_Log_3.png)

-each epoch create a new trained model , up to the epoch writen on it , and works as a safe file to continue training after pausing or terminating the programe
+each epoch create a new trained model , up to the epoch writen on it , and works as a save file to continue training after pausing or terminating the programe

 ![h5Files](./Mask_RCNN/images/h5Files.jpg)